project-stacker/project-stacker.github.io/docs/user_guide/template_substitution.md

 You can also declare variable substitutions in a separate file which is then included in the build command as in this example:

 `stacker build --substitute-file <filename>`

+The substitution file simply contains KEY:VALUE pairs, as in this example:

+    $ cat stacker-subs.yaml
+    ONE: 1
+    TWO: 2